walter-a-jablonowski/inc/README.md

 $args->subArgs = new Args(['myArg2' => 2]);
 ```

-Also implemented: getData(), has(), ArrayAccess.
+Also implemented: has(), ArrayAccess.
 See implementation.

 ### View files